hthompson-a10/a10-acos-axapi/exercises/1-setup/README.md

 ## Excercise 1: Setup Lab
 For this workshop you'll need:
-- A bare-metal or virtual node running Ansible
+- A bare-metal server or virtual machine running Ansible
 - An A10 Thunder device running ACOS v4.1.4

 ### Step 1: Install Ansible